-The Military Family Readiness System is a system of programs and services operated by the Department of Defense and other federal, state, and community-based agencies and organizations.
-The Military Family Readiness System enhances military family readiness and resilience and promotes military family well-being.
-Collaboration and integration across the system promotes positive outcomes for service members and their families across the domains of career, social, financial, health and community engagement.
+The Military Family Readiness System is a network of programs and services operated by the Defense Department and other federal, state, and community-based agencies and organizations.
+The Military Family Readiness System promotes military family well-being by offering programs and services that enhance family readiness, resilience and quality of life.
+Collaboration and integration across the system promotes positive outcomes for service members and their families across the domains of military family readiness, including career, social, financial, health and community engagement.

 The Military Family Readiness System supports every service member and family member, regardless of activation status or location, in person, by phone and online.

 What services are available through the Military Family Readiness System?